CyberCasquatch/cybercasquatch.github.io/_posts/Projects/Python/Download-file-cleanup.md

 tag: ['python', 'files', 'sort']
 ---

+> How many times can you say the word download in one post.

 #### This code sorts the download folder into several directories with all downloaded files currently within the downloads folder.
 # photo1
 ##### Make sure to replace "path_to_your_downloads_folder" with the actual path to your Downloads folder before running the script.
 Also, feel free to modify the folder_mapping dictionary to include additional file extensions and corresponding folder names as needed.